-Most tourists typically follow the Royal Route, which starts at the city’s defensive walls and ends at the Wawel Hill.
-But in our case, our walking route in Krakow old town includes Wawel Royal Hill and a few streets around the main market square:
+While many tourists typically follow the Royal Route, starting from the city’s defensive walls to Wawel Hill, our route in Krakow Old Town included the iconic Wawel Royal Hill and several quaint streets around the bustling main market square:

 - Wawel Royal Hill Round Walk